Armenian genocide recognition: Israel

 Israeli President Reuven Rivlin visited the Armenian Patriarchate of Jerusalem on May 9, 2016.
 Concluding his speech he said, that "the Armenians were massacred in 1915.
 My parents remember thousands of Armenian migrants finding asylum at the Armenian Church.
 No one in Israel denies that an entire nation was massacred."

 On August 1, 2016, the Knesset Committee on Education, Culture and Sports recognized the Armenian genocide.
-In response to rising tensions between Turkey and Israel since 2010s, the Israeli lobbies had refused to assist Turkey and Azerbaijan over the Armenian genocide dispute, which was partially responsible for the recognition of Armenian genocide by the U.S. Congress.
+In response to rising tensions between Turkey and Israel since the 2010s, the Israeli lobbies had refused to assist Turkey and Azerbaijan over the Armenian genocide dispute, which was partially responsible for the recognition of Armenian genocide by the U.S. Congress.

+In 2024, as tensions with Turkey due to the Gaza war escalated, senior Israeli officials such as Prime Minister Benjamin Netanyahu and Foreign Minister Israel Katz mentioned the Armenian genocide in public statements criticizing Turkey.
+In August 2025, Prime Minister Netanyahu said that he personally recognizes the Armenian genocide during an interview with conservative American businessman and podcaster Patrick Bet-David.
+Haaretz noted that his statement does not constitute formal Israeli recognition.

 Russia

-The Russian Empire had fought the World War I as part of the Entente and thus it had conflicted with the Ottoman Empire.
+The Russian Empire had fought in World War I as part of the Entente and thus it had conflicted with the Ottoman Empire.
 As such, Russian position toward the Armenian genocide was stemmed from the historical experience, where Russian troops frequently encountered deserted and destroyed villages, remains of Armenians, and mass atrocities committed against Armenian civilians by the Ottoman troops, which was reported by Mikhail Papadyanov, Russian State Duma representative in Baku.
 Russia was obliged to assist the Armenian civilians fleeing from genocide, and Russia had established humanitarian relief groups to deliver needed aids and supports for ethnic Armenians.
 In 1916, shocking scenes obtained from Erzurum led the Russians to retaliate against the Ottoman III Army whom they held responsible for the massacres, destroying it in its entirety.

 As for the result of this historical confrontation with the Ottomans, current poor relations between Russia and Turkey with regard to conflict in Syria, and its strong relations with the Armenians from 19th century onward, with Russia acted as a protector to the Christians including Armenians, Russia had acknowledged the Armenian genocide in 1995.
 In 2016, then-Prime Minister of Russia, Dmitry Medvedev, laid flowers in remembrance to the victims of Armenian genocide.

 Japan

 Japan was part of the Entente during World War I, but was not involved in the European front of the conflict as Japanese activities concentrated around China and other Asian territories.
-However, during the gruesome genocide, the Japanese had first reported about it and thus participated in the relief efforts to save the Armenian population.
+However, during the genocide, the Japanese had first reported about it and thus participated in the relief efforts to save the Armenian population.
 The effort was done by Viscount Shibusawa Eiichi, who was alarmed by the ongoing massacre of the Armenian population.
 However, as a result of its eventual role in World War II, Japanese war crimes had been widely compared to the Ottoman war crimes; thus Japan has been reluctant to acknowledge the genocide due to fear of political backlash.